fserb/bkc/pages/bouncing/bouncing.md

   const dir = {x: b.x - a.x, y: b.y - a.y};
   const dirlen = Math.hypot(dir.x, dir.y);
   if (dirlen == 0) return;
-  dir.x /= dirlen;
+  dir.x *= size / dirlen;
-  dir.y /= dirlen;
+  dir.y *= size / dirlen;
   const nor = {x: -dir.y, y: dir.x};
 }
 ```
 Now we draw the crystal with a path, following the axis we created.
 The diagram
-below marks each point in order they are added to the path.
+below marks each point in the order they are added to the path.

 {% svg 640,150 %}
   const a = {x: 150, y: 75};